01 of 09

 When gluing the side pieces to the base, leave a gap between the back and side walls.
 This gap will hold backdrops in place on the back wall.
-I left a 5/16 inch gap between the side and back walls so that I could insert backdrops made from painted or papered foam core board.Continue to 5 of 9 below.
+We left a 5/16 inch gap between the side and back walls so that we could insert backdrops made from painted or papered foam core board.Continue to 5 of 9 below.

 05 of 09

-What are Photographic Sweeps? - Sweeps are gently curved sheets of paper or paper backed fabric.
+Sweeps are gently curved sheets of paper or paper backed fabric.
 A sweep is clamped to the top edge of your backdrop back wall and gently curved to make an 'endless' backdrop' you can set your miniatures against.
-If the weight of your curved paper wants to fall forward, you can hold it in place against the base of your photographic set with a small weight, I use sewing weights.
+If the weight of your curved paper wants to fall forward, you can hold it in place against the base of your photographic set with a small weight, we use sewing weights.